Mexico; It’s Like Another Country!

 Below you will find a list of a few things we find culturally interesting, different and often times humorous ways of getting things done in Mexico.

-Dates are in the form DD/MM/YYYY.
+Dates are in the form DD/MM/YYYY (most of the rest of the world does this format now).
 It takes a while to adjust to seeing them that way, especially when you’re dealing with the first 12 days of the month.
 June 10, 2012 is written as “10/6/2012,” which still, at first glance to me, appears to be October 6, 2012.

 Decimals and commas in numbers are reversed, too.
 The number, “45,012.66,” American-style is written as “45.012,66” Mexican-style.